History of Croatia escorted small group tours

 Tracing our way along the coast

-Odyssey's Croatia tours follows the coast, not only because of it's beauty and appeal for human settlement, but because it is where trade and the influences of the outside world made their mark.
-Of course, before we reach the coast, we explore sites as diverse as Glagolitic Alley to Hum.
-In Glagolitic Alley, a series of sculptures pay tribute to the monks who preserved the national Glagolitic script.
+Odyssey's Croatia tours follows the coastline, not only because of it's beauty and the hidden gems along the way, but because it also gives a sense of how trade and outside influences made their mark.
+Before we reach the coast, we explore sites as diverse as the Glagolitic Alley, a memorial of eleven outdoor monuments marking the road between Roc and Hum.
+These pay tribute to the ancient Glagolitic script, which was invented as a means for making Latin more accessible.
 Hum is one of the tiniest villages you will ever visit, with an equally tiny gateway leading into it.

 Included in Odyssey Traveller's tour package is the expertise of our knowledgeable local guides.
-We will see the murals, paintings and mosaics that (in addition to the Venetian architecture) have shaped and influenced the North.
+We will see the murals, paintings and mosaics that (in addition to the Venetian architecture) have shaped and influenced the North of the country.
 As we travel south, the influence of the Adriatic and trading becomes apparent through the traces of history that live on.

 Small group tours for senior travellers

 This tour includes a range of hotel styles.
 The accommodation has been selected to maximise your experience throughout Croatia.
 The Croatia small group tour is designed for seniors - both couples and solo travellers are welcome.
 Our Croatia tour joins the Balkans small group tour, should you wish to extend your European coastal holiday.

 For more details, click the ‘Top 5’ or ‘Itinerary’ buttons above!
 If you’re keen to experience this tour, please call or send an email.
 Or, to book, simply fill in the form on the right hand side of this page.

 Overview: After making our own way from the airport, we meet at the hotel for a welcome dinner and program orientation.